Why Is Syria Poor?

 In 2007, 35 percent of Syrians lived at or below the international poverty line.
 As of 2017, that number lies above 80 percent.
 Why is Syria poor so suddenly?
 A large reason for this rise is the Syrian civil war, which started in 2011 sparked by pro-democracy protests and rebel forces that formed to fight the government forces led by Syria’s president.
-Here are six reasons why poverty has grown in Syria.
+Discussed are there reasons for the rapid acceleration of poverty in Syria.

 - Inflation: Currency inflation in Syria was at 51.1 percent in August 2016 after reaching an all-time high of 121.29 percent in August 2014.
 When the Syrian government began running out of money due to the high cost of war, it printed more and more money to pay their debt.
 When asking, “Why is Syria poor?” inflation is an inevitable answer.
 It makes cash lose much of its value, and, as a result, millions of people in Syria have lost their life savings.
 Businesses have had to close because it is impossible to trade with foreign markets, and food prices have become unaffordable.
 This means less overall economic security for the Syrian people.